2ofClubsApp/Docs/docs/signup.md

 ---
 **Username** (Required, Unique)

-Usernames must start with a letter and can only contain the following characters: a-zA-Z0-9_ and must be 50 characters or less
+Usernames must start with a letter and can only contain the following characters: a-zA-Z0-9_ and must be 50 characters or less <br></br>

+**Note**: If the username is valid, it will be lowercased

 Min: 2 characters <br></br>
 Max: 15 characters